The purpose of this test is to assess the controlled output of the alternator in relation to electrical load on the battery.

 Dependent on difficulty of access, choose from:

-Channel A (Average 14.45 V) indicates a stable battery voltage with no spikes or significant ripples.
+A stable battery voltage (Channel A) around 14.5 V, with no spikes or significant ripples.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.